mbarrientos1129/hw9-readme-generator/newReadMe.md

-# ReadMe Generator!
+# ReadMe Generator
-undefined

 ## Description
-This appicaltion is to be utilized to generate quality readMe files!
+This application takes user input to create a proper readMe file in your GitHub to save you some time!

 ##Tabel of Contents
 - [Installation](#installation)